 My father’s story has followed me to my new home in Washington, D.C., and I am reminded of it even as I sit at my office cubicle, scrolling through the news of Ferguson.
 Yes, my heart aches, so deeply, so unbearably even, for its horror.
 I feel the pain of it because I see Selma in it.
 And yet, my father’s story brings me a humble kind of hope.

 So horrific are the hardships of Selma, so deep are the wounds of her history.
 As a daughter of Selma, I cannot help but weep over the darkness that still hovers over the place, knowing in fullness that Selma’s history is more than just her own.
 Her brokenness, her injustices, her depression echo around the entire world.
 Today, they echo in Ferguson, and most of us see the sorrows and the horrors of that place, and we sigh.
 We weep, we groan, we protest.
 As the human beings that we are, something in our depths cries out, for things are not the way they are supposed to be, and yet, we long for a world as it ought to be, for everyone, everywhere.

 Come, Lord Jesus, come.
 In this season of Advent, we wait for your arrival into the brokenness of this earth, gloriously knowing and responding to us, far as the curse is found, far as the curse is found.
 Thank you, Baby Jesus.
 So very Amen we pray.

 (The photo is from the days of “Bloody Sunday” in 1965, the heart-aching trauma in Selma in 1965.)

 Laura Talton is a native of Selma, Alabama, and a graduate of Wake Forest University.
-This year she is part of the Capitol Fellows Program, a year-long experience of study and work focused on understanding vocation, the church and the world.
+She was a part of the Capitol Fellows Program, a year-long experience of study and work focused on understanding vocation, the church and the world.